 Product Management is nothing without users.
 The whole discipline directs you to solve problems for them.
 Beyond this, however, every PM has their own philosophy and practical approach.
-It is no different in the realm of User Onboarding: the art of introducing and making sure that customers make the most of your product.
+It is no different in the realm of What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond….: the art of introducing and making sure that customers make the most of your product.

 As a result, onboarding is not a straightforward effort.
 It depends on many variables which are connected to your product and your Product Management style.
 Let’s begin by mapping these variables.

-A Product Manager must always consider all the angles.
+A What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title… must always consider all the angles.
 And, in this line of work, there are simply too many!

 A mixture of a developer, marketer, and designer; every area of product success is touched by the PM.
 However, these can also be sections of the company where product people have any direct authority over.
 Rather, they must work in agreement with other departments, employing persuasion and (yes!) concessions to protect their product vision.